sirfifer/tunepalgodot-d/docs/FORK_OVERVIEW_FOR_BRYAN.md

 - Have other reasons I haven't considered

 **If any of this is a problem for you, please tell me.** I will:
-- Gladly adapt my approach to whatever you're comfortable with
+- Gladly adapt my approach to whatever you're comfortable with though if that involved no AI tools I would probably not be able to contribute much as my time is limited and part of my justification is to learn and explore
-- Accept any constraints you set on how AI tools are used
+- Accept any constraints you set on how AI tools are used and try to figure out how to work within them
 - Abandon this fork entirely if that's your preference

 The project is yours.
 The community is what matters.
 I have no ego invested in having my contributions accepted - I genuinely just want to help in whatever way is welcome.

 ### A Note on Quality

-Despite the AI involvement, I believe the work stands on its own merits:
+Despite the AI involvement, I believe the work is good, but I'm always working to make the results of this collaboration as good as possible:
 - Research is factual and verifiable
 - Code builds and runs
 - Analysis is thorough and considers multiple perspectives
 - Everything is documented for future maintainability
+- My preference is for solid test coverage and to develop to tests as much as possible

 But I wanted you to have the full picture before deciding whether this collaboration makes sense for you.

 ### A Thought on AI as a Feature

-I have no current plan to add AI as a feature within Tunepal itself - I won't force AI into the product without a compelling use case.
+I have no current plan or ideas on how  or if to add AI as a feature within Tunepal itself - I won't force AI into the product without a compelling use case.
 That said, if a genuinely valuable application emerged (and I don't have one in mind today), I'd be enthusiastic about exploring it.
 This would align with my broader learning goals and could potentially benefit the project.
 Just putting it on the table as something to think about, not a proposal.

 ---